Where to meet?

 Clothing – Swim shorts and T-Shirt.
 Long sleeve sportswear and tights are good for cold weather.

 Visors, hats, and sunglasses are optional for sun protection but certain types can prevent you from paddling in the correct form.

 Satchel or small bag to keep personal items in.
 Try not to bring valuables to the beach and please leave them in your car.

 Hydration – water or preferred sports drink

-Owning your own paddling gear is not a requirement but if you decide to become a member the items our paddlers usually purchase are paddles and Coast guard approved PFD’s (personal floatation device).
+Owning your own paddling gear is a requirement if you decide to become a member.
+The items our paddlers usually purchase are paddles and U.S. Coast guard-approved PFD’s (personal floatation device).